shirshanka/datahub/metadata-ingestion/source_docs/lookml.md

 This plugin extracts the following:

-- LookML views from model files
+- LookML views from model files in a project
-- Name, upstream table names, dimensions, measures, and dimension groups
+- Name, upstream table names, metadata for dimensions, measures, and dimension groups attached as tags
+- If API integration is enabled (recommended), resolves table and view names by calling the Looker API, otherwise supports offline resolution of these names.

+**_NOTE_:** To get complete Looker metadata integration (including Looker dashboards and charts and lineage to the underlying Looker views, you must ALSO use the Looker source.
+Documentation for that is [here](./looker.md)

 ## Quickstart recipe